theoxylo/node-gdsn/README.md

 ## node-gdsn

-A GDSN component library for Node.js
+A GDSN EIP component library for Node.js

 ## Installation